genestealer/eaton-xstorage-home-api-doc/README.md

 | Variable Grid Injection | ✅ Meter 1 | ✅ Meter 1 | ✅ Meter 1 |
 | Frequency Regulation | ✅ No specific requirements | ✅ No specific requirements | ✅ No specific requirements |

-**Note**: Some operation modes may not be available in all countries due to local installation codes and regulations.
+> **Note**: Some operation modes may not be available in all countries due to local installation codes and regulations.

+> **Real-World Experience**: Maximize Auto-Consumption works effectively with AC Coupled installations using only Power Meter 1, even with a separate PV system.
+While the official documentation suggests both meters are required for "full optimization," basic auto-consumption functionality operates successfully with a single meter configuration.

 ---